The Norma Cox Splash Pad at Tecumseh Park will open for the season on May 20, 2023! |

 – No Pets

-Please be aware and conscious of the Lake Huron and St. Clair River currents, and be prepared or swim within the designated Lifeguard sections if you are concerned.
+Please be aware and conscious of the Lake Huron and St. Clair River currents and boating traffic.
+Swim within the designated lifeguard sections at Canatara Beach if you are concerned.

 Lambton Public Health runs water quality monitoring programs at Bright’s Grove (including Mike Weir Park) and Canatara Park public beaches.